josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🌌_Polaris_Specific_Memeing/🦑_The_Real_Conspiracy/🦑_kraken_sightings_across_the_world.md

 [One ought to be doing so, anyway, it seems.](https://www.bbc.co.uk/news/uk-wales-45046597)

-Children's shows and sci-fi episodes are discounted.
+Children's shows and sci-fi dramas not containing Camina Drummer are discounted.

 ---